Module atsamd_hal::clock::v2

 type-level state machine.
 Moreover, the disabled state is always represented

-type.
-As the name implies, Token
+by a Token type.
+As the name implies, Tokens have no functionality on

 their own; they can only be exchanged for a different type representing